opensearch-project/documentation-website/_query-dsl/specialized/neural.md

 #### Example request

-The following example shows a search with a top 100 k-NN and a filter that includes a range query and a term query:
+The following example shows a search with a `k` value of `100` and a filter that includes a range query and a term query:

 ```json
 GET /my-nlp-index/_search